 Home office

 Due to occupational changes and organizational development, more people have started working from home, either full-time or part-time.
-This new working style has several prerequisites: residential homes, digital devices, and internet connections.
+This new working style has several prerequisites: residential homes, digital devices, and an internet connection.
 Rather than having a fixed office space and office hours, employees can work in a new time-space mode.
 Because of the easy arrangement, the home office (HO), also named remote work or telework, is frequently adapted and implemented in different business fields, especially in many technology companies.
-According to the OECD survey, there is an increasing rate of employees who reported that the ideal home office time is two to three days per week.
+According to an OECD survey, there is an increasing number of employees who reported that the ideal amount of time to spend in the home office is two to three days per week.
 In general, the home office has many advantages for both employees and employers (Criscuolo et al., 2021):

-On the individual level, one desirable feature of the home office is flexibility, reflecting on working schedules and location.
-Employees can save time and expense on commuting to work every day.
+At the individual level, one desirable feature of the home office is flexibility with respect to work schedules and location.
+Employees can save time and expense by not commuting to work every day.
 The necessary communication among coworkers is available via email and online meetings, which contain essential social interaction.

-On the organizational level, the home office contributes to workplace substantiality.
-For example, the form of telework results in a decreased need for office space and less consumption of electricity and other resources.
+At the organizational level, the home office contributes to workplace substantiality.
+Telework results in a decreased need for office space and lower consumption of electricity and other resources.
 Each organizational member can connect with the central office merely with a computer.
-In addition, less need to commute to work will also contribute to an organization's carbon footprint in the long run.
+In addition, less need to commute to work also contributes to a reduction in the organization's carbon footprint.

 Self-Check Questions